God in the Modern Wing

 Introduction: Being Modern (Cameron J. Anderson)

-2. Faith (Magritte), Hope (Dalí), and Love (Chagall) in the Art Institute's Modern Wing (Matthew J. Milliner)
+2. Chagall’s Cathedral: Faith, Hope, and Love in the Art Institute's Modern Wing (Matthew J. Milliner)

 3. Transcendence and Immanence: The Sculpture of Constantin Brancusi and Alberto Giacometti (Cameron J. Anderson)